How to Seal a Boat Deck | Step by Step Instructions

 The following steps will show you how to seal a boat or yacht deck with SANI-TRED® marine deck paint.

-Step 1: Prepare
+Step 1 Prepare

-The first thing you would do is prepare the substrate.
+The first thing you would do is prepare the marine plywood, or other substrate.
 Remove any loose crumbly substrate; make sure the substrate is clean, dry, free of any previous applied products, and foreign matter.
 For best results steel, aluminum, and fiberglass should be sand blasted.
 This will give the best surface texture for a life-time adhesion and maximum durability.
 If sandblasting is not applicable, one may try to replicate that surface using coarse sand paper.

-Step 3: Patch
+Step 3 Patch

 Patch and profile any joints, seams, cracks, holes and rough areas using LRB/TAV mixture (Liquid Rubber Base, Thickening Activator).
 Wall/floor junctions require a 1” bead of LRB/TAV mixture.
 2-parts LRB is mixed with 1-part TAV to create the thickest mixture possible (similar in viscosity as silicone caulk).
 Wall/floor junctions require a 1” diameter caulk bead of LRB/TAV mixture.
-Most cracks and seams use a 3/4″ diameter caulk bead of LRB/TAV mixture.
+Most cracks and seams use a 3/4" diameter caulk bead of LRB/TAV mixture.
 LRB can be used by itself (as a liquid membrane) to smooth out and/or level any horizontal surface and can be used like a coating over vertical and inverted surfaces.

-LRB/TAV “Round Caulk Bead Chart”
+LRB/TAV “Round Calculator Bead Chart”

-Step 4: Broadcast Granules
+Step 4 Broadcast Granules

-Step 5: Apply Liquid Rubber Base
+Step 5 Apply Liquid Rubber Base